GDxU/ypilot/README-yp.md

     Solid

 Describes things that participate in collision detection (whether they bounce, blow up, or something else).
-Used by the `Space` object.
+Used by the `SpatialIndex` object.

+    Spatial

+Describes spaces in which collisions may be detected.
+Has a `SpatialIndex` object.
+For convenience the noun `Space` is also defined in base.yp, as `a Space is Spatial`, but `Space` isn't used in the JS code, only `Spatial`.

+    Toroidal

+Describes bounded spaces where the edges wrap, so that anything that becomes `Located` outside of one edge ends up `Located` inside of the opposite edge, giving the space a toroidal topology.
+That functionality is implemented in base.yp itself (not JS), but `Toroidal` is also used by `Interface` objects in order to display the opposite edge when you're near an edge (TODO).

     Typed